Jinook-Kim/ITC-544/Final-Wiki.md

 ## 👥 Directory Services & Access Control

-This milestone defines the authentication, authorization, and directory service design, ensuring secure and centralized access control for users and devices.
+Defines the authentication, authorization, and directory service design, ensuring secure and centralized access control for users and devices.

 | Page | Description |
 |------|-------------|